The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Methodology

 FSRL intervenes at a single chosen layer of a frozen LLM by steering the residual stream with a sparse, learned set of feature directions (Figure~\ref{fig:fsrl_architecture}).
 At this layer, the residual activation \(\mathbf{x} \in \mathbb{R}^d\) is first translated by the SAE into a sparse feature vector \(\mathbf{f} \in \mathbb{R}^{d_{\text{sae}}}\).
 To decide how these features should be modulated, the same \(\mathbf{x}\) is also given to a trainable adapter \(\pi_{\phi}\), which outputs a sparse steering vector \(\mathbf{v} \in \mathbb{R}^{d_{\text{sae}}}\).
 In effect, \(\pi_{\phi}\) learns both the subset of features to target, as well as the direction and magnitude in which to steer them.

-\paragraph{Adapter Implementation} We implement the adapter as a single feedforward layer with parameters \(\phi = (W_a, \mathbf{b}_a, \boldsymbol{\theta})\), where \(W_a \in \mathbb{R}^{d_{\text{sae}} \times d}\), \(\mathbf{b}_a \in \mathbb{R}^{d_{\text{sae}}}\), and \(\boldsymbol{\theta} \in \mathbb{R}^{d_{\text{sae}}}_+\) is a vector of learnable positive thresholds.
+\paragraph{Adapter Implementation} We implement the adapter as a single feedforward layer with parameters \(\phi = (W_a, \mathbf{b}_a, \boldsymbol{\tau})\), where \(W_a \in \mathbb{R}^{d_{\text{sae}} \times d}\), \(\mathbf{b}_a \in \mathbb{R}^{d_{\text{sae}}}\), and \(\boldsymbol{\tau} \in \mathbb{R}^{d_{\text{sae}}}_+\) is a vector of learnable positive thresholds.
 Its output is produced by a coordinate-wise soft-thresholding activation function:

 We adapt this activation function from learned approximations of sparse coding \citep{gregor2010learning}.
-Unlike a standard ReLU, this function enables a tri-state intervention that improves interpretability: positive values amplify a feature, negative values suppress it, and values in the dead zone between \(-\theta_i\) and \(+\theta_i\) leave the feature unchanged.
-This flexibility also allows the adapter to achieve its objective with a sparser steering vector.
-The function is non-differentiable within its dead zone; however, this is handled implicitly via subgradients in modern deep learning libraries.
+Unlike a standard ReLU, this function enables a tri-state intervention that improves interpretability: positive values amplify a feature, negative values suppress it, and values in the dead zone between \(-\tau_i\) and \(+\tau_i\) leave the feature unchanged.
+We validated this choice through architectural ablations detailed in Appendix~\ref{app:architectural_ablations}, which confirm that the ability to both amplify and suppress features leads to a significantly sparser and more effective policy than an amplification-only ReLU approach..

 \paragraph{Applying Steering} The steering vector \(\mathbf{v}\) specifies how SAE features are modulated.
 We obtained the steered activation by adding the decoded steering adjustment back into the residual stream: